 “Do you really not see how beautiful you are?
 I mean, look at you.”

-“Well, I don’t mind if you do, just so long as I can sit here lookin’ at you.
+“Well, I don’t mind if you do, so long as I can sit here lookin’ at you.
 My name’s Chris.
 Christopher Grace, if you’d like the whole thing.”
 He stuck his massive palm out toward me.

 “Soups tonight are cream of broccoli and chicken noodle.”
 She laid a menu out in front of each of us.
 “I’ll be back momentarily to take your order.”

 ‘And that’s the night.
-See ya later Chris Grace.’
+See ya later, Chris Grace.’

 He smiled in wonderment rather than running out the door, and continued on with his story.
 “I’m from Arlington Heights.
 Started out as a construction worker for my dad’s company, got my general contractor’s license and now he and I build houses side by side as Grace Construction.
 That’s how I came to know Chuck Miller next door.
-Built his house for him, gave him a good deal too.”
+Built his house for him.
+Gave him a good deal too.”

-“Your eyes are going to kill me by the way,” he noted, and continued, “I moved to the city about a year ago, an idea that I thought was good at the time, but I can’t wait until my lease is up so that I can move back.
+“Your eyes are going to kill me by the way,” he noted, and continued, “I moved to the city about a year ago, an idea that I thought was good at the time, but I can’t wait until my lease is up so I can move back.
 Too much noise here.
 I want a yard and a neighborhood and the freedom to drive and park my car with ease.
 Are you ready to talk yet or do you want me to just keep going?”